p-raj/p-raj.github.io/easy-peasy.md

-Thought: Every job is easy, till one can be held responsible
+Thought: Every job is easy, till one is held responsible